-GLADWIN COUNTY IMPLEMENTATION STRATEGY TABLE: 2007-2015 Mitigation Priority Status Outcomes Build the capabilities of the county GIS program to function as a tool to address multiple hazards.
+GLADWIN COUNTY IMPLEMENTATION STRATEGY TABLE: 2007-2015 Mitigation Priority Status Outcomes ı T T Build the capabilities of the county GIS program to function as a tool to address multiple hazards.
 This effort would require the creation/updating of datasets such as parcels/ownership, location of all structures, driveways with ingress/egress conditions, roads, forest types, ownership types, floodplains, utilities (power lines, gas lines and water lines), wetlands, water features, bridges and culverts, (SARA III sites).
 Med.
 In Progress The County's Equalization Department has the GIS technology and software.
 They are in the process of learning its capabilities.
 Ensure that the County and individual communities have adequate equipment, staff, and training to respond to transportation-related accidents specific to their needs.
 Med.
 In Progress There are limited funds, which has curtailed the formation and training of staff to address these matters.
 The County does not have a hazmat team, but utilizes the team from Roscommon County.
 Communities will work with the Federal Emergency Management Agency (FEMA) to identify floodplains.
 Med.
 In Progress County and township officials have been working with FEMA since 2010 to complete the updated floodplain maps in the County.
 Ensure key gasoline stations have the capacity to pump gasoline during power outages.
 Med.
 In Progress Started in May 2015.
 Develop plans to identify and inform persons of "Safe Areas" during festivals/events. (include signs and directions to shelters) Med.
 In Progress The County Fair does require a safe area during the event, but that is the only event that requires safe areas at this time.
 Enhance and expand an all hazards education and awareness program in schools, which includes classroom presentations and incorporating wildfire and weather hazard preparedness into school curriculums.
 Low Ongoing FD, Red Cross Conduct workshops at community gatherings to encourage residents to develop a Family Disaster Plan which includes the preparation of a Disaster Supplies Kit.
 Low Ongoing FD, CERT Team Enforce a balanced system of ordinances that protect the community as-a-whole while respecting the rights of individuals.
 Low Ongoing Building and zoning codes are two of the more influential codes that are enforced throughout the County to protect the rights of the citizens.
 Increase usage of NOAA Weather Radio by subsidizing purchase and distribution of radios to county residents, organizations and businesses.
 Use NOAA radios as a community emergency alert system to information on hazard events.
 Low Ongoing This was initiated, but only included the distribution of radios to schools and businesses.
 Residents have not received these radios.
+Acquire portable/changeable message signs to direct crowds and provide information.
+Low Not Started Funding has not been secured to obtain a message sign.